 We employ and evaluate methods that allow access to individual features of aesthetic experience during a concert, ranging from questionnaires and interviews to physiological and behavioural measures.
 We conduct studies in the ‘ArtLab’ and in the field, in concert halls and performance venues.
 For research concerts we also cooperate with institutional partners, especially from the Frankfurt area, such as the Ensemble Modern and the Frankfurter Museumsgesellschaft.

-Applause appears to be a fundamental need on the part of listeners and spectators, but despite the simple procedure involved in clapping, the phenomenon is highly complex.
-This project is focused on the normative and affirmative potential contained in clapping, together with its capacity to generate a sense of community. [more]
+Applause appears to be a basic and natural need on the part of listeners and spectators, but despite the very simple procedure involved in clapping, the phenomenon is highly complex.
+Applause can demonstrate the most varied things and, in an essential way, bridge over gaps—to the extent they exist—between the stage and public at any sort of performance. [more]

 This project is focused above all on the different functions and effects of facial expressions and gestures in the reception of a concert performance.
 An empirical study, it is aimed particularly at gaining knowledge concerning the value of facial expressions and gestures for understanding music, for the quality of musical experience, and for the general assessment of a musical performance. [more]